matt-stacey/homelab-ansible/README.md

 ### Run the configuration playbook
 - Update the `api_user` field in `group_vars/all.yaml` for the non-root user on Proxmox
-- Configure the Proxmox host with `ansible-playbook playbooks/prepare_proxmox_host.yaml -u root`
+- Configure the Proxmox host with `ansible-playbook playbooks/prepare_proxmox_host.yaml`
     - Configures repositories
     - Updates installed packages
     - Installs required packages
     - Adds a non-root user to the Proxmox host
-- It is not a bad idea to then remove the public key from `/root/.ssh/authorized_keys` on the Proxmox host

 ### Create a non-root user on Proxmox
 - The non-root user was created when `prepare_proxmox_host.yaml` was ran
 - The non-root user must still be added via the GUI
-    - Use the GUI (Datacenter > Permissions > Users) to add the user (with the same username from `group_vars/all.yaml`) and match the password in `api_password`
+    - Use the GUI (Datacenter > Permissions > Users) to add the user (with the same username from `group_vars/all.yaml`) and match the password in `vault/api_password`
     - Use the GUI (Datacenter > Permissions) to give Administrator role at `/`
 - Connect your local SSH key to the `authorized_keys` file for the new user on the Proxmox host
     - Run `ansible-playbook playbooks/prepare_localhost.yaml`
-    - Also copies the `api_user` public key into the vault for future container creation
+    - Also copies the `api_user` public key from the Proxmox host into the local vault for future container creation

 ### Run a playbook
 - `ANSIBLE_USER=ansible; ansible-playbook playbooks/minimal.yaml -u $ANSIBLE_USER --exvtra-vars "vmid=101"` to add a container